 You can also read the articles in these related sections:

-Introduces the field of welfare biology, a proposed cross-disciplinary field of study in natural sciences that studies the situation of animals with regards to their wellbeing.
+Introduces the field of welfare biology, a proposed cross-disciplinary field of study in natural sciences that studies the situation of animals with regard to their wellbeing.
 Welfare biology would assess the suffering of animals in the wild and the ways to help them.